 Cape to Cape Western Australia

-Australia’s largest, longest running and most popular four day MTB stage race held from 17th - 20th October 2019.
+Australia’s largest, longest running and most popular four day MTB stage race held in Western Australia.

 Ride the trails of South West WA

 Over 1600 riders will hit the trails for the Cape to Cape Mountain Bike event, held over four action-packed days during October in the magnificent South West of Western Australia.
 This event engages the community, showcasing the fabulous countryside.
 Cape to Cape is “a ride not a race” but even the most social riders can’t help but get caught up in the rivalries that four days of stage racing brings out in friends and strangers alike.
 Many riders return to catch up with those they’ve met and ridden with over the past 10 years that the race has been held.
 Sharing stories and a beer after each day’s race is as much a part of the experience as time spent in the saddle.